deadrash/FantaSL/README.md

 # FantaSL
-This is my Portfolio from both Graphic Design &amp; Content Writing
+This is my first time creating a Web through Github.